NETWAYS/advanced-puppet-training/sections/design/01_classes.md

 * Finally the service subclass handles all resources to manage the service respectively services

+!SLIDE small
+# Module design using pdk

+* PDK or puppet development kit is the recommended tool for designing a module

+The following command creates a module-directory:  `pdk new module <MODULE_NAME>`

+The directory looks like this:

+    ├── appveyor.yml
+    ├── CHANGELOG.md
+    ├── data
+    │   └── common.yaml
+    ├── examples
+    ├── files
+    │   └── httpd.conf
+    ├── Gemfile
+    ├── Gemfile.lock
+    ├── hiera.yaml
+    ├── manifests
+    ├── metadata.json
+    ├── Rakefile
+    ├── README.md
+    ├── spec
+    │   ├── default_facts.yml
+    │   └── spec_helper.rb
+    ├── tasks
+    └── templates
+        └── vhost.conf.erb

+!SLIDE small
+# Module design using pdk
+In past versions of puppet, you used to create files manually.
+From now on we will use `pdk new class <MODULE_NAME>` and other pdk features.

+E.g. the case of the apache module:

+    @@@puppet
+    pdk new module apache
+    pdk new class params

+Would create the file `params.pp`, with a blueprint for the class `apache::params` in it.

 !SLIDE smbullets
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Module Design